Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Problem Setup

 \subsection{Gelfand-Pinsker Broadcast Channels}

 We derive single-letter characterizations of the secrecy-capacity region of some WTBCs based on the results for analogous GPBCs.
-The latter communication scenario considers the reliable transmission of a pair of messages over a state-dependent BC in which the transmitter has non-causal access to the i.i.d. sequence of channel states.
-The capacity regions of the SD-GPBC and the PD-GPBC with an informed receiver were found in \cite[Theorem 1]{Lapidoth_senideterministic2012} and \cite[Theorem 3]{Steinberg_Degraded_BC_State2005}, respectively.
-These results play a key role in the converse proofs of Theorems \ref{TM:WTBC_capacity} and \ref{TM:PD_GPBC_capacity}.
+The capacity regions of the SD-GPBC and the PD-GPBC with an informed receiver were found in~\cite[Theorem 1]{Lapidoth_senideterministic2012} and~\cite[Theorem 3]{Steinberg_Degraded_BC_State2005}, respectively.
+These results play a key role in the converse proofs of Theorems~\ref{TM:WTBC_capacity} and~\ref{TM:PD_WTBC_capacity}.
 We next formally define the GPBC setup.